 Without knowing the proper size of your bathroom, it’s almost impossible to pick the right toilet size.
 Measuring the rough-in size is no big deal.
 All you need is a measuring tape, stick one side of it at the center of the drainpipe and drag it up to the base of the wall.

-If your existing toilet features 4 closet bolts, start measuring from either the center or rear bolts.
+If your existing toilet features four closet bolts, start measuring from either the center or rear bolts.
 The standard rough-in dimension is 12” in modern toilets.

 The next notable benefit of installing a well-designed toilet is personal comfort.
-From rounded to elongated toilet bowls, the best flushing toilet manufacturers efficiently cater to your versatile toilet needs.
-Chrome plated models are especially known for adding an extra layer of stability to the trip lever.
+From rounded to elongated toilet bowls, the best flushing toilet manufacturers efficiently cater to your varied toilet needs.
+Chrome plated models are primarily known for adding an extra layer of stability to the trip lever.

 Lastly, we shouldn’t forget to acknowledge the reduced expense on maintenance and repair.
-Quality plumbing fixtures don’t pose the risk of clogging your pipe system anytime soon.
+Quality plumbing fixtures don’t pose the risk of clogging your pipe system.
 Therefore, you won’t have to put the plumber’s number on speed-dial anymore.

 Plumbing a Steady Toilet System